cordialgerm/foe_foundry/data/5e_canonical/reef_shark.md

 ***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 6 (1d8+2) piercing damage.

 Smaller than giant sharks and hunter sharks, **reef sharks** inhabit shallow waters and coral reefs, gathering in small packs to hunt.
-A full-grown specimen measures 6 to 10 feet long.
+A full-grown specimen measures 6 to 10 feet long.</statblock>